Experience the healing power of our wild world.

 What is Forest Bathing?

 The practice of forest bathing encourages you to slow down, relax and reconnect with nature by quieting the mind and awakening the senses.
 Join a certified forest therapy guide for a relaxing two to 2.5 hour stroll through the forest in our stunning Blue Ridge Mountains.
 Through a series of invitations, you will have an opportunity to focus on being present in the moment, deepening your connection with nature and community, and enjoying the many gifts nature has to offer.
-The walk culminates in a tea ceremony with snacks.

 Forest bathing is a walk in nature during which your guide will share mindfulness practices and invitations designed to connect you more deeply to your inner landscapes as well as the world around you.
 Inspired by shinrin-yoku, the Japanese art of immersing oneself in a forest environment, forest bathing walks invite guests to spend time in nature in a way that invites healing for both us, our fraught ecosystems, and our community.